-Master's degree in Architecture is offered by 134 American universities.
-Illinois Institute of Technology had 30 international graduate students in its 134 program, which is one of the highest counts in the country.
+There are 131 schools offering graduate degrees in Architecture.
+Illinois Institute of Technology had highest number of international students receiving a Master's degree.
 Yale University had the most women graduates in this program.
 Job outlook for Architecture Architecture is projected to grow 6 percent from 2016 to 2026, as fast as average for all occupations Median pay for Architecture in 2018 was 134730$.
 The number of jobs were 178390.
+Jobs, Salaries and Career after Masters in Architecture - Updated 2020

 Ranked as: #1 in Best National University